 As for the “revolution” in the title STEP UP REVOLUTION, it’s similar to the Occupy Movement.
 The dancers temporarily occupy various public and private property, supposedly to make a statement in the form of a dance.
 The dances themselves make unclear statements, but the script provides ample explanation from the main characters.
 Ironically, while opposing a wealthy property developer, they themselves hope to strike it rich by getting recognized as dancing stars.

+STEP UP REVOLUTION begins with Emily.
+She’s the daughter of an “evil” developer and comes to Miami with the hope of joining an exclusive dance company.
+She meets Sean, one of the organizers of a street dancing group called “The Mob.”
+The Mob holds surprise public performances with the hope of winning an Internet contest.
+Emily’s father threatens to buy up the poor part of town and build a massive hotel complex.
+So, The Mob switches its attention from flash mob performance art to protest art.
 Some of the dancing in STEP UP REVOLUTION is quite remarkable.
 Some is far too close to having sex.
 There’s also some drinking and a small amount of mild foul language.
 The two biggest problems with the movie are the strong anti-capitalist plot and virtual sermons on “You have to do what you want to in life.”
 In the real world, people engage in lust, greed, envy and pride in pursuit of their own desires.
 God’s plan for your life is much healthier and less selfish.